 All potential sustainable investments are screened against the Sustainable baseline set out in Annex 2 - ESG Criteria - Exclusions and Restrictions.
 The Sustainable baseline exclusions represent the measurable, quantitative tests that the Investment Manager uses for DNSH and good governance.
 It is informed by the PAIs set out in Annex 1.
-For example, PAI 4 "Exposure to companies active in the fossil fuel sector" corresponds to the Fossil fuels exclusions test in the Sustainable baseline.
+For example, PAI 14 "Exposure to controversial weapons" is covered by Controversial Weapons exclusions test in the Sustainable baseline.